Jake Burger Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff is 28th in the league with a collective eight strikeouts per nine innings.

-- The Guardians' 3.84 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks seventh across all MLB pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (106 total, one per game).
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (108 total, one per game).

-- His most recent appearance came on Monday against the Kansas City Royals, when the left-hander threw seven innings, surrendering four earned runs while allowing seven hits.
+- In his last time out on Tuesday against the Kansas City Royals, the right-hander tossed eight innings, giving up one earned run while surrendering five hits.

-- The 24-year-old has put up a 3.39 ERA and 9.2 strikeouts per nine innings in 14 games this season, while allowing a batting average of .253 to opposing hitters.
+- The 28-year-old has put up an ERA of 2.54, with 6.8 strikeouts per nine innings, in 12 games this season.
+Opponents have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.